The Age of Transparency and Its Impact on The Nonprofit World

-It’s no surprise finding donors for your nonprofit is tough.
-Even so, when you do find large enterprise donors, you must ensure that they are on the up and up and not people who are interested only in influence, or worse, money laundering.
-Securing funds for your nonprofit is a two-fold process: 1) finding a capable partner who has the funds, and 2) ensuring it doesn’t lead to any additional stigma toward the nonprofit.
+It's no surprise finding donors for your nonprofit is tough.
+Even so, when you find large enterprise donors, you must ensure that they are on the up and up and not people who are interested only in influence or money laundering.
+Securing funds for your nonprofit is a two-fold process: 1) finding a capable partner with the funds and 2) ensuring it doesn't lead to any additional stigma toward the nonprofit.

 For example, the Austin LGBT Chamber of Commerce recently received a significant offer of sponsorship funds from Juul, the vaping organization.
 Several other chambers in the area accepted the money.
-However the Austin LGBT Chamber board, of which I am a member, ultimately decided we could not accept money from an organization known for targeting vulnerable communities that have lower access to information about and healthcare for tobacco product addictions.
+However, the Austin LGBT Chamber board, of which I am a member, ultimately decided we could not take money from an organization known for targeting vulnerable communities with lower access to information and healthcare for tobacco product addictions.
 It was a matter of integrity.
-It was an extremely difficult decision, because we could have done so much good for the community with that money; but at what cost?
+It was a tough decision because we could have done so much good for the community with that money, but at what cost?
 Ultimately, we are thankful not to have been swept into the negative press about Juul.

-There are a number of things to consider so your nonprofit doesn’t end up being funded by philanthropists, the likes of Jeffrey Epstein.
-All of the commotion about finding the right donors has nonprofits asking questions like, “Is online fundraising bad?”
+Several things to consider so your nonprofit doesn't end up being funded by philanthropists like Jeffrey Epstein.
+First, the commotions about finding suitable donors have nonprofits asking questions like, "Is online fundraising bad?"
 Even support from a big-ticket donor with conflicting political views can cause irreparable damage to a nonprofit.

 Houston, we have a problem.

-But now that we know we have a problem, the attorney in me is inclined to think in terms of solutions.
+But now that we know we have a problem, the attorney in me is inclined to think about solutions.
 One such solution is to increase selectivity among donors.
-Daniel Weiss, the President and CEO of the Metropolitan Museum of Art in New York told The Art Newspaper:
+For example, Daniel Weiss, the President, and CEO of the Metropolitan Museum of Art in New York told The Art Newspaper:

-“We take a look at individuals we’re working with in a holistic way in order to get a sense for who they are, what are their motivations for working with us, what their background is.
-It is not our goal to subject every donor to some kind of high-level litmus test to determine their suitability for the Metropolitan as a potential donor.
+"We take a look at individuals we're working with within a holistic way to get a sense of who they are, their motivations for working with us, and their background.
+It is not our goal to subject every donor to some high-level litmus test to determine their suitability for the Metropolitan as a potential donor.

-“In the case of working with particular individuals, it’s clear there is a line.
-We would not accept donations from high-level visible criminals, or organizations that are egregious and violate our own values or mission.
-At the same time, we are fundamentally supported by and we operate on the basis of philanthropy.
-That’s the American model.”
+"In the case of working with particular individuals, it's clear there is a line.
+We would not accept donations from high-level visible criminals or organizations that are egregious and violate our values or mission.
+But, at the same time, we are fundamentally supported by and operate based on philanthropy.
+That's the American model."